-Earth Surface & Interior
+Earth Surface and Interior Focus Area

-- How do tectonic processes and climate variability interact to shape Earth’s surface and create natural hazards?
+How do tectonic processes and climate variability interact to shape Earth’s surface and create natural hazards?

-- How do magmatic systems evolve, under what conditions do volcanoes erupt, and how do eruptions and volcano hazards develop?
+How do magmatic systems evolve, under what conditions do volcanoes erupt, and how do eruptions and volcano hazards develop?

-- What are the dynamics of Earth’s deep interior and how does Earth’s surface respond?
+What are the dynamics of Earth’s deep interior and how does Earth’s surface respond?

-- What are the dynamics of Earth’s magnetic field and its interactions with the rest of Earth’s systems?
+What are the dynamics of Earth’s magnetic field and its interactions with the rest of Earth’s systems?

-- How do human activities impact and interact with Earth’s surface and interior?
+How do human activities impact and interact with Earth’s surface and interior?

 Space Geodesy Program